Advanced Technology

 • Digital X-Rays

-• Finer Images | Digital x-ray images produce a better resolution than their traditional counterpart.
-Also, old-fashioned x-rays can only project images in 25 various shades, whereas a digital image can reveal up to 256 shades of grey.
-Digital radiography also has the advantage of accessing more angles within our mouths, providing a streamlined view of a patient's entire oral structure.
-With the assistance of computer programs, orthodontists can even enhance the digital images further, for a focused view.
+Finer Images | Digital x-rays produce higher resolution images than traditional film.
+Traditional methods can only show about 25 shades, while digital imaging can display up to 256 shades of grey.
+Digital radiography also allows access to more angles within the mouth, offering a clearer view of the entire oral structure.
+With specialized software, endodontists can further enhance these images for a more detailed and precise assessment.

 • CBCT Machine